Preetham404/Preetham404/README.md

 **`A  Passionate Full-Stack Developer `**

-I'm an indian full-stack developer and content video editor.
+I'm an Indian full-stack developer and content video editor.
 All coding projects are built from the ground up, from planning and designing all the way to solving real-life problems with code.

 ## 🧰 &nbsp;My toolbox